SiegeLord/Tango-D2/README.md

 What works so far
 --------

 Modules that have not been yet ported are located in the `unported` folder.
 All those located in the tango folder are ported, in the sense that they pass the import+unittest test (sometimes imperfectly on 64 bits due to DMD bugs).
-Right now this means that essentially all the user modules (with the exception for tango.math.BigNum) and a large majority of tango.core modules are ported.
+Right now this means that essentially all the user modules (with the exception for tango.math.BigNum, which is aliased to std.bigint until further notice) and a large majority of tango.core modules are ported.
 Examples in the doc/examples folder should also work.

 I do the porting on Linux, so that is the most tested platform.
 It generally should also compile on Windows, but might not pass all the unit-tests, since DMD does weird things with unittests on Windows.
 All other platforms probably don't compile at all.